bootstrap-vue/bootstrap-vue/src/components/table/README.md

 `<b-table-simple>` provides basic styling options via props: `striped`, `bordered`, `borderless`, `outlined`, `small`, `hover`, `dark`, `fixed`, `responsive`.
-Note that `stacked` mode is available but requires some additional markup to generate teh cell headings, as described in the [Simple tables and stacked mode](#simple-tables-and-stacked-mode) section below.
+Note that `stacked` mode is available but requires some additional markup to generate the cell headings, as described in the [Simple tables and stacked mode](#simple-tables-and-stacked-mode) section below.

 Since `b-table-simple` is just a wrapper component, of which you will need to render content inside,